ningchencontact/azure-docs.zh-tw/includes/notification-hubs-send-categories-template.md

         // Send the notification as a template notification.
 All template registrations that contain
         // "messageParam" and the proper tags will receive the notifications.
-        // This includes APNS, GCM, WNS, and MPNS template registrations.
+        // This includes APNS, WNS, and MPNS template registrations.

         Dictionary<string, string> templateParams = new Dictionary<string, string>();